 Date: 02 August 2016

-In celebration of the National South African Women’s Day on 9 August, we will discuss the significance of women in terms of their contribution to growing a sustainable economy and its relation to healthcare.
+In celebration of National South African Women’s Day on the 9th of August 2016, we will discuss the significance of women in terms of their contribution to growing a sustainable economy and its relation to healthcare.

 - End all forms of discrimination against all women and girls everywhere.